tencentyun/intlcloud-documents/API/API 3.0/安全/密钥管理服务/kms-2019-01-18/密钥相关接口/创建主密钥_intl.md

 API domain name: kms.tencentcloudapi.com

-This API creates a customer master key (CMK) for data key management.
+This API is used to create a customer master key (CMK) for data key management.

 API request rate limit: 100 requests/sec.